JuliaConcurrent/ConcurrentCollections.jl/src/docs/ConcurrentStack.md

     ConcurrentStack{T}()

-Concurrent stack of objects of type `T`.
+Treiber's concurrent stack of objects of type `T`.

 Use `push!` to insert an element and [`maybepop!`](@ref) to retrieve and remove an element.